A Brief History of PAANZ

 - The Pre-Assessment four day course, which includes assessments, both practical and written

-- Introduction to TCM – one day course
+- Introduction to Traditional Acupuncture – one day course

 - Introduction to Energetics – one-day course.